 If you have had a bad experience with a breeder or puppy seller, bought a sick puppy or have been misled in any way (false documentation/false information about where your puppy was bred), please report your case by following the procedures below.
 If you suspect your puppy was not bred by the puppy seller, you may be able to establish this by removing any address labels on your puppy’s vaccination card as beneath these labels may be the name and address of the original breeder.

 It’s important you report your complaint to the relevant authorities and organisations as it will enable them to keep records of complaints against breeders/sellers.
 This is particularly useful for organisations like C.A.R.I.A.D. as we often request copies of complaint logs from the authorities under the Freedom of Information Act.
-If the complaint logs are full and complete it enables us to build a better case against a breeder or puppy seller.

 If you believe there to be an immediate welfare threat, your puppy became sick soon after purchase or your puppy developed a condition/illness later in life that you feel was directly linked to how your puppy was bred, log your complaint with the RSPCA.
 The RSPCA will prioritise an investigation into a breeder or puppy seller if they receive a number of complaints showing a pattern of selling sick puppies.

 If you have bought a sick puppy or have any concerns about a breeder or puppy seller, contact your Local Council.
 The Animal Licensing or Environmental Services Department deal with aspects relating to breeders and puppy sellers, specifically the licensing aspect of these business.
 Contact details can be found on your local Council website usually under Animal Licensing or Environmental Services/Health.